rstacruz/stylelint-rscss/README.md

 npm install --save-dev stylelint stylelint-rscss
 ```

 Create a `.stylelintrc` in your project.
+Use the `stylelint-rscss/config` configuration, which

 ```js
 /* .stylelintrc */